The Secretary of State was asked—

 My hon.
 Friend is absolutely right to raise this.
 The most forward-looking CCGs in the country are working with all sorts of partners—the voluntary sector, charities, local authorities—to deliver better services that make people healthier, even if they are not purely medicinal in the first instance.
 For instance, tennis lessons may sometimes help people, Mr Speaker, as may all sorts of other activities.
 This is all part of a broadening social-prescribing agenda to get people healthy, however that is best done.

 The Secretary of State will be aware that, last Monday, I published my report, with the Royal Society for Public Health, on children’s mental health and social media.
 May I place on the record my thanks to him for his tweet in support of the report?
-I have asked Education Ministers and I will be doing this with the devolved institutions as well, but would he agree to a meeting with me—and with the mental health Minister, the Under-Secretary of State for Health and Social Care, the hon.
-Member for Thurrock (Jackie Doyle-Price)—to look at the report and the recommendations so that we can start working across Government Departments and across devolved institutions?
+I have asked Education Ministers and I will be doing this with the devolved institutions as well, but would he agree to a meeting with me—and with the Mental Health Minister, the Under-Secretary of State for Health and Social Care, the hon.
+Member for Thurrock (Jackie Doyle-Price)—to look at the report and the recommendations so that we can start working across Departments and across devolved institutions?

 I would be very happy to meet the hon.
 Gentleman and his all-party group on social media and young people’s mental health and wellbeing.
 It is an incredibly important topic.
 We must make sure that social media is safe and that we protect children’s mental health, which the evidence increasingly shows can be negatively impacted by the wrong use of social media.
 Social media can be a great, powerful force for good, but it also has its downsides and we need to mitigate those, and there is a lot more coming from the Government soon.